 Do you ever wish you had creative, hands-on, intellectually-stimulating activities for your kids right at your fingertips???
 If you are a resounding YES to this oft-asked question, then look no further than these Rainbow Sensory Trays.
 They are everything magical and wonderful in the world.
 AND they have limitless extended play opportunities!
 Be still, hearts and minds, this is happening.

-We started out by coloring rainbows on four sheets of 8×11 paper (2 sheets for each girl), and then Toodle took things up a notch with, “Mom, could we do something with this and shaving cream?”
+First, we colored rainbows on four sheets of 8×11 paper (2 sheets for each girl).
+Then our firstborn asked, “Mom, could we do something with this and shaving cream?”
 At that point, all bets were off.
-Spiriteds, I started dreaming up all the ways a person could go crazy with a sensory writing tray, and finally it dawned on me.
+Spiriteds, I started dreaming up all the ways a person could go crazy with a rainbow sensory tray, and finally it dawned on me: